vinta/awesome-python/README.md

 Online tools and APIs to simplify development.

-## Cloud Continuous Integration
+## Continuous Integration

-* [Travis CI.com](https://travis-ci.com) - Take care of running your tests and deploying your private apps.
+* [Travis CI](https://travis-ci.org) - A distributed build system for the open source community.
-* [Travis CI.org](https://travis-ci.org) - A distributed build system for the open source community.
+* [Travis CI Pro](https://travis-ci.com) - Take care of running your tests and deploying your private apps.
-* [Vexor CI](https://vexor.io) - A distributed cloud web-service for building and testing software, a continuous integration tool for private apps with pay-per-minute billing model.
+* [Vexor CI](https://vexor.io) - A continuous integration tool for private apps with pay-per-minute billing model.

 # Resources